TMu42/web-build/README.md

 deprecated in future.
 You should always use `:;` for comments.

-A blueprint file is declared with `::BLUEPRINT;` as the first line (or the second line if the first line is a shebang).
+A blueprint file is declared with `::BLUEPRINT;` as the first line (or the second line if the first line is shebang).
 Each non-empty line after this should be a command, one of `:BLUEPRINT:name;`, `:TEMPLATE:name[:output];`, `:FRAGMENT:name[:output];` or `:PARAMETRIC:name[:output];`.
 If output is not provided, a default output file will be selected.

+It is recommended that blueprint files use the file extension ".blueprint" or ".blue" however this is not mandated.
+A consitant style for file extensions should be used within a project.

+As a general rule, blueprints should only invoke templates and other blueprints.
+Invoking fragments and parametrics directly is discouraged as these file types are not designed to produce whole output files.
+Nevertheless, these files can be directly parsed to outputs and therefore may be included in a blueprint file.

 ## Template File Syntax

-Any plaintext file could be a valid template file - as long as it commences with the template file identifier - however without the following syntax, the output will generally be identity (excluding the identifier and shebang if present).

-A template file should commence with the line `::TEMPLATE;[optional comment]`.
-In order to comply with shebang syntax, if the first line commences with `#!`, it will be ignored and the second line shall be `::TEMPLATE;`.
-This is a special case, all other `#!` commencing lines will be preserved in the output.
+Template files are second level project files in the web-build hierachy.
+They are used to describe and define the production of individual files.
+They may also be used to describe and define compound components of files.
+Template files are parsed to produce a contiguous output which can be written to a single file.
+They are hybrid command and file text driven.

-This means that an executable (shebang) template to produce an executable (shebang) script could commence as:
+A template file is declared with `::TEMPLATE;` as the first line (or the second line if the first line is shebang).
+This means that an executable (shebang) template to produce an executable (shebang) script could commence:

      #! /path/to/webuild
      ::TEMPLATE; to build executable script
      #! /path/to/script_interpreter
+Each ...

-It is also recomended that template files use the file extension `.template` or `.temp` however this is not mandated.
+It is recomended that template files use the file extension `.template` or `.temp` however this is not mandated.
 A consitant style for file extensions should be used within a project.

 ### General Template Syntax